Following the density perturbations through a bounce with AdS/CFT Correspondence: Introduction

-The paper is organized as follows.
-In section~\ref{sec:dilaton} we present a time dependent dilaton solution with nonzero Ramond-Ramond charges in Type IIB string theory.
-We describe the cosmic background in which CSTB model can be constructed.
-In section~\ref{sec:gauge-fields}, we use the results of the previous section to solve the equation of motion of the boundary gauge fields near bounce point, and match the solutions at different evolutionary phases; and finally check whether the spectrum is altered during the bounce.
-In section~\ref{sec:disc}, we summarize our findings, discuss a potential caveat and remedies.
-We conclude with outlook on further studies with alternative solutions.
+The few salient features of the CST bounce universe should be incorporated at the beginning of the study.
+We need to make the cosmic background time dependent with a 4-dim Friedmann-Robertson-Walker being a cross section inside the $AdS_{5}$ space.
+The coupled Scalar-Tachyon bounce universe avoids the violation of the null energy condition by having a spatial $S^{3}$~\cite{Borde:1993xh, Borde:1996pt} and obeying the ``soft bounce'' condition~\cite{Borde:1993xh}.
+How to set up the analysis will be covered in Section~\ref{sec:dilaton}.
+In particular we present a time dependent dilaton solution with nonzero Ramond-Ramond charges in Type IIB string theory.
+We describe the cosmic background in which CSTB model can be embedded.
+In Section~\ref{sec:gauge-fields}, the equations of motion governing the boundary gauge fields are solved near the bounce point and matched up at different evolutionary phases.
+Finally the spectrum can be studied in detail throughout the entire bounce process.
+In Section~\ref{sec:disc}, we summarise and discuss the results of the investigation.
+We conclude with an outlook for further studies on early universe models.